-We expect the pileup regime to emerge in the outer regions of AGN disks after the first few Myr of an AGN lifetime, once gas fragmentation in the Toomre instability zone ($R>R_{\rm Q}$ where $R_{\rm Q}$ is the initial Toomre instability point for Shakura-Sunyaev disk) of an ECO-less disk forms new stars, which will collapse into compact objects, that will then pile up until the BHs produce enough feedback from accretion to make the disk marginally Toomre stable.
+We expect the pileup regime to emerge in the outer regions of AGN disks after the first few Myr of an AGN lifetime, once gas fragmentation in the Toomre instability zone ($R>R_{\rm Q}$ where $R_{\rm Q}$ is the initial Toomre instability point for a Shakura--Sunyaev disk) of an ECO-less disk forms new stars, which will collapse into compact objects that will then pile up until the BHs produce enough feedback from accretion to make the disk marginally Toomre stable.
 However, achieving $Q_{\rm T}=1$ does not necessarily mean the end of star formation.
-If in this case the azimuthal heat mixing parameter is not sufficient for the compact objects to actually heat the disk $\left( \mathfrak{M}_{\varphi}<1 \right)$, then the number of compact objects at a given radius will continue growing until they actually heat the disk in all azimuthal sectors.
-This will ``overshoot'' the Toomre stability parameter, i.e. star formation only truly shuts off when the azimuthally-averaged $Q_{\rm{T}} \gg 1$.
+If in this case the azimuthal heat-mixing parameter is not sufficient for the compact objects to actually heat the disk $\left( \mathfrak{M}_{\varphi}<1 \right)$, then the number of compact objects at a given radius will continue growing until they actually heat the disk in all azimuthal sectors.
+This will ``overshoot'' the Toomre stability parameter, i.e. star formation only truly shuts off when the azimuthally averaged $Q_{\rm{T}} \gg 1$.

 We note that this picture could be complicated by alterations to stellar evolution in the dense environments of AGN disks.
-In particular, recent work has indicated that in cold, high-density regions of these disks, rapid accretion onto embedded main sequence stars can extend their lives \citep{Cantiello+21, Dittmann+21}, perhaps by sufficiently long periods of time to prevent {\it in situ} BH formation during the AGN lifetime.
-The details of this ``runaway growth'' regime depend on the competition between (reduced) Bondi-Hoyle-Lyttleton accretion and the highly uncertain mass loss rates of stars radiating near the Eddington limit, so we do not attempt to model its impact here, although this is an important topic for future investigation.
-A second uncertainty, as previously mentioned, is that {\it in situ} formation is not the only way to embed compact objects into AGN disks; gas drag may grind down the orbits of pre-existing BHs in the nuclear star cluster, which we investigate briefly in \S \ref{sec: Disc structure}.
+In particular, recent work has indicated that in cold, high-density regions of these disks, rapid accretion onto embedded main-sequence stars can extend their lives \citep{Cantiello+21, Dittmann+21}, perhaps by sufficiently long periods of time to prevent {\it in situ} BH formation during the AGN lifetime.
+The details of this ``runaway growth'' regime depend on the competition between (reduced) Bondi--Hoyle--Lyttleton accretion and the highly uncertain mass-loss rates of stars radiating near the Eddington limit, so we do not attempt to model its impact here, although this is an important topic for future investigation.
+A second uncertainty, as previously mentioned, is that {\it in situ} formation is not the only way to embed compact objects into AGN disks; gas drag may grind down the orbits of preexisting BHs in the nuclear star cluster, which we investigate briefly in \S \ref{sec: Disk structure}.
 In general, the steady-state pileup regime we investigate here is agnostic as to the origins of the ECO population that sustains it.

-Since we assume no migration in this regime, \cref{eq: steady BH transport} is replaced by:
+Because we assume no migration in this regime, \cref{eq: steady BH transport} is replaced by